pientertje/Physical_learning_in_flow_networks/README.md

 Raw and processed data files used throughout the project.
 - **Directory:** `data/`
 - **Contents:**
-  - `raw/` — original simulation outputs
+  - `raw/` — original data files
-  - `processed/` — cleaned CSVs and JSONs ready for plotting
+  - `processed/` — process data that where used

 ---